TIBCOSoftware/snappy-on-k8s/README.md

     kubectl create clusterrolebinding spark-edit --clusterrole edit  \
         --serviceaccount default:spark --namespace default

-With this, one can add `--conf spark.kubernetes.authenticate.driver.serviceAccountName=spark` to the spark-submit command line above to specify the service account to use.
+One can then modify `global` section in values.yaml file to specify the service account to use.

+    global:
+      serviceAccount: spark

 ### Dependency Management